 | Andalucia > Malaga > Almachar

-Almachar is a municipality in the province of Malaga situated in the Axarquia region, only 35 kilometres away from Malaga, and if you need to know how to get there, visit the foot of the page where we provide instructions and a map that shows which directions to take.
+Almachar is a municipality in the province of Malaga situated in the Axarquia region, only 35 kilometres away from Malaga, and if you need to know how to get there, visit the bottom of the page where we provide instructions and a map that shows which directions to take.

 History of Almachar

 The name of this village has Arabic origins like almost all the names that we’ll find in Andalusia, originally known as “Al Maysar”, which means “Land of the Prairies”.
 The first historical data of the village are from after the Reconquista, when the families that cultivated the grape occupied the land; Almachar in that moment was under the protection of the Comares castle, as were other nearby villages.

 The construction of a huge cross made that this village would end up being known as Almachar de la Cruz (Almachar of the cross), and it was in the late 19th century and early 20th when Almachar reached recognition for the quality its handmade fabrics.

 Currently the vast majority of its population work on the lands and harvest muscatel grapes and raisins, just how they did after the Christians conquered the municipality; places where it seems that time doesn’t pass by and that are highly recommendable to visit.